Posted by The Creative Group on Monday, November 7, 2016 - 08:00 | Follow me

 These masters of the web don’t just write code; they make the digital magic happen.
 They’re responsible for what you experience every time you open a browser, app or online game — from content to presentation to behavior layers.

-Here’s a look at the typical front-end web developer job description and average front-end web developer salary.
+Here’s a look at the typical front-end web developer job description and average front-end web developer salary in 2017.

 Front-end web developer duties and expectations